Business Ethics and Human Rights

 Grievance mechanisms

-In addition, local query and grievance channels have been set up in NOVATEK’s regions of operation.
-The Yamal LNG and Arctic LNG 2 projects have implemented additional channels for submitting complaints, queries, requests, and suggestions across various domains.
-These channels also welcome feedback regarding the operation of the grievance mechanisms themselves.
-The procedures for receiving and processing queries and complaints, including turnaround times and the sequence of actions, are established in the applicable local regulations.
-Queries can be made in person, by phone, or via e-mail.
+On top of that, the Company’s large-scale LNG projects have established additional channels for diverse stakeholders, including indigenous peoples of the Far North, to submit complaints, reports, requests, and suggestions on a range of issues, including feedback regarding the operation of the grievance mechanisms.
+The procedures for receiving and processing reports and complaints, including turnaround times and the sequence of actions, are established in applicable internal regulations.
+Reports can be made in person, by phone, or via e-mail.

 Supply chain

-To exclude conduct risks from its relations with third parties, the Company holds tenders to select counterparties and has a well established internal control and audit system.
+The Company supports contractors to adopt a responsible approach to conducting business.
 The Company adopted the Supplier Code of Conduct, which contains recommendations and principles related to business ethics and human rights that NOVATEK expects its suppliers to follow.

 Anti-trust measures